0xpkp/portfolio/README.md

 ### Skills

--> Machine learning : Python with pandas, numpy and scikit-learn -> Deep learning : using TensorFlow and Keras
--> Visualization tools : using Matplotlib and Seaborn -> Data base : MySQL and MsSQL
+-Machine learning : Python with pandas, numpy and scikit-learn -Deep learning : using TensorFlow and Keras -Visualization tools : using Matplotlib and Seaborn -Data base : MySQL and MsSQL
--> Business Intelligence Tools : Microsoft’s Power BI -> Programming technologies : C, C++, Python, HTML, Javascript, PHP -> Web scraping : Scrapy and Selenium
+-Business Intelligence Tools : Microsoft’s Power BI -Programming technologies : C, C++, Python, HTML, Javascript, PHP -Web scraping : Scrapy and Selenium
--> Others : Git and Github
+-Others : Git and Github

 ### Experience

-#### internship in Intellipaat :
+<b>internship in Intellipaat :</b>

 worked as Data Science intern at Intellipaat for 6 months.
 During this period, i worked on various different projects like prediction of future sales, anomaly detection in the data, etc

-#### Geeks for Geeks competition for data science 2024 :
+Geeks for Geeks competition for data science 2024 :

 Participated in geeks for geeks 2024 data science competition where we(team of 3) build a end to end chatbot specifically                 designed for those who are depressed.
 This project also has 2 addition features for detecting possibility of having heart and kidney diseases based on the test reports         they have uploaded.
 We trained the model with the data provided by Government of India